OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 - Generate a client secret to act as a password for your add-in when requesting a token.
 - Specify the permissions that your add-in requires.
 The Microsoft Graph "profile" and "openid" permissions are always required.
 You may need additional permissions depending on what your add-in needs to do.
 - Grant the Office applications trust to the add-in.
-- Preauthorize the Office applications to the add-in with the default permission *access_as_user*.
+- Pre-authorize the Office applications to the add-in with the default scope *access_as_user*.

 For more details about this process, see [Register an Office Add-in that uses SSO with the Microsoft identity platform](register-sso-add-in-aad-v2.md).